Droslj/AS-in-Small-cell-lung-cancer/README.md

 ## Reads preprocessing

-Initial QC shows negligible adapter content, but for an assay on alternative splicing, requirements for sequence precision are much higher than they would be for a standard gene expression or variant calling.
+Initial QC shows negligible adapter content, but for an assay on alternative splicing, requirements for sequence precision are much higher than they would be for a standard gene expression or variant calling.<br>
 Because of that, I did not rely on the aligner's soft-clipping, I used fastp for trimming adapter content.<br>

 **Initial QC**: [MultiQC raw reads](https://droslj.github.io/AS-in-Small-cell-lung-cancer/MultiQC_pre_trim.html)